rbradley51/0074-migrate-mma-to-ama/README.md

 # 0074-migrate-mma-to-ama
-Provision the new Azure Monitoring Agents for VMs to Azure.
+Provision the new Azure Monitoring Agents for VMs to Azure